Studying online (if an online offering is shown below)

 Description

-This unit considers the importance of microbes in human and animal ecosystems and in nature.
-It presents concepts and principles in microbial ecology including the role of the human microbiome in health and disease, microorganisms at the interface between animals and humans, endemic and epidemic disease.
-It considers the role of infectious disease surveillance, interventions to prevent infectious disease transmission and probiotic interventions.
+This unit describes the importance of microbes in human and animal ecosystems, and in nature.
+The unit presents concepts and principles in microbial ecology including the role of the human microbiome in health and disease, microorganisms at the interface between animals and humans, endemic and epidemic disease.
+The roles of infectious disease surveillance, interventions to prevent infectious disease transmission and probiotic interventions are considered.
 Key ecological roles of microbes including in terrestrial and aquatic ecosystems, interactions with biota and the physicochemical environment, and their consequences (beneficial and detrimental) for human activities are investigated.
-In addition to expanding the breadth of knowledge of microbiology, students will develop analytical skills for interpretation of microbial genomic and surveillance datasets in the context of disease outbreaks.
+In addition to expanding their breadth of knowledge of microbiology, students will develop analytical skills for interpreting microbial datasets, and practical laboratory skills.

 Credit